 Setbacks remind you that you can’t win on your own.
-You need both God and helpful encouragement and accountability from a fellow Proven Man.
+You need both God and helpful encouragement and accountability from a friend.
 Setbacks also cause you to examine other areas of your life that contribute to the problem.
 Without setbacks, you may continue to ignore selfishness or pride in your life that spurs you to lust or be lazy in guarding your eyes and hearts.

-Two Questions that Changed My Perspective of Setbacks
+2 Questions That Changed My Perspective of Setbacks

 Question 1: What led up to the setback?

-I began asking men who had setbacks this first question.
-This made perfect sense.
-As men replied, they actually examined their lives and invariably came up with their own solutions or game plans to be on guard going forward.
+As people replied to this question, they actually examined their lives and invariably came up with their own solutions or game plans to be on guard going forward.
 Wow, how simple and yet so reflective!

 Question 2: What did you learn from your setback?